ibm-wsc/cloud-native-linuxone/docs/full-dev-pipeline/pipeline.md

     ```

     !!!
 Tip
-        Save parameters when done with entry by clicking on blue `SAVE` box before moving onto step 4.
-If blue `SAVE` box doesn't appear (is greyed out) delete extra blank parameters you may have accidentally added with the `-`.
+        Save the parameters when you are done with entry by clicking on blue `Save` box before moving onto step 4.
+If blue `Save` box doesn't appear (is greyed out) delete extra blank parameters you may have accidentally added with the `-`.

 4. Add workspace to `clean-image` task

-    1. Save current pipeline edit and switch to `YAML` from pipeline menu.
+    1. `Save` the current pipeline edit and switch to `YAML` from pipeline menu.

         ![Switch to yaml](../images/Part1/SwitchYaml.png)

-        !!! info "Why are you editing yaml directly?"
+        !!! question "Why are you editing yaml directly?"
             `Workspaces` are more versatile than traditional `PipelineResources` which is why you are using them.
 However, as the transition to workspaces continues, the OpenShift Pipeline Builder doesn't support editing the `Workspace` mapping from a pipeline to a task via the Builder UI so you have to do it directly in the yaml for now.

     2. Find the `clean-image-task` and add the following workspace definition: